-I have to admit that I have a slight fascination with the Arabian countries.
+I have to admit that I have a slight fascination with Arabian cuisine.
 So it’s no wonder that I decided to build my own Mezze platter.

 What’s nice about a platter is that it’s so easy to make and it still looks very festive.
-A Mezze platter has a certain anatomy which I will break down to you.
+A Mezze platter has certain anatomy which I will break down for you.

 - 300 gr sweet potatoes sliced

 - 250 gr okra sliced in half and deseeded

 - salt & pepper to taste

 - 170 gr dolmas